Programming-Training-And-Practice/kafka-main-information/consumers-groups.md

 * Consumers will automatically use a GroupCoordinator and a ConsumerCoordinator assign a consumers to a partition.
 * To act like a queue, put all your consumers in one group.
 * To act like a pub/sub, put each consumer in a unique group.

+* Consumers Groups subscribe to a topic, not to a specific partition

+## Consumer rebalances into consumers Groups.
+*